poppy-project/poppy-docs/README.md

 Make any changes in the documentation using Gitbook and then save changes (*Book* > *Save all*).
 <!-- TODO push or not-->

-If you don't want to download the Gitbook Editor app you can also go to the [Gitbook website](http://gitbook.com), sign up for free with your GitHub account and work directly in your browser.
+If you don't want to download the Gitbook Editor app you can also go to the [Gitbook website](http://gitbook.com), sign up for free with your GitHub account, then work directly in your browser.

 ## Making a pull request

-After you have finished your changes you need to create [a pull request](https://help.github.com/articles/using-pull-requests)  on Github.
+After you are done editing, you have to to create [a pull request](https://help.github.com/articles/using-pull-requests)  on Github.
 PoppyGirls will get notified about the pull request, review your changes, suggest any corrections if needed and then *pull* your changes to the master version.

 In your own repository on Github press do *Compare & pull request*